mehtaharsh16/daniel.feldroy.com/posts/2010-07-getting-piston-forms-to-play-nicely.md

 _This was originally posted on blogger [here](https://pydanny.blogspot.com/2010/07/getting-piston-forms-to-play-nicely.html)_.

+<blockquote><b>Critical Update 2012/05/10!!!</b>
+<b>Critical Update 2012/05/10!!!</b>
+<b>Critical Update 2012/05/10!!!</b>

-<blockquote><b>Critical Update 2012/05/10!!!</b> <br /><b>Critical Update 2012/05/10!!!</b> <br /><b>Critical Update 2012/05/10!!!</b> <br /><br />Except for a critical security patch,&nbsp;<a href="htts://bitbucket.org/jespern/django-piston/wiki/Home">django-piston</a> has been unsupported for over 10 years.
+Except for a critical security patch,&nbsp;[django-piston](htts://bitbucket.org/jespern/django-piston/wiki/Home) has been unsupported for over 10 years.
 That is an eternity, and the number of forks to address multiple issues is cause for alarm.
 Also, the original author has left the project.
-Because of that, in it's place at this time I recommend <a href="https://pypi.python.org/pypi/django-tastypie">django-tastypie</a>.
-It is <a href="https://github.com/toastdriven/django-tastypie/commits/master">up-to-date</a>, has <a href="https://django-tastypie.readthedocs.org/">very good documentation</a>, <a href="https://django-tastypie.readthedocs.org/en/latest/authentication_authorization.html#oauthauthentication">supports OAUTH</a>, and scored second place in the Django Packages thunderdome (it got nearly 3x as many points!).
-Another tool to consider is <a href="https://django-rest-framework.readthedocs.org/">Django Rest Framework</a>, which is as good as django-tastypie but lacks the OAUTH support.</blockquote><br /><b>Back to the existing blog post...</b><br /><br />A commonly used tool by <a href="https://djangopeople.com/">Djangonauts</a> is <a href="https://bitbucket.org/jespern/django-piston/wiki/Home">django-piston</a>, which is designed to make building a <a href="https://en.wikipedia.org/wiki/REST">REST</a> API easier.
-It even works with <a href="https://djangoproject.com/">Django</a> forms to provide easily written PUT/POST validation, which should be pretty darn nice.
+Because of that, in it's place at this time I recommend [django-tastypie](https://pypi.python.org/pypi/django-tastypie).
+It is [up-to-date](https://github.com/toastdriven/django-tastypie/commits/master), has [very good documentation](https://django-tastypie.readthedocs.org/), [supports OAUTH](https://django-tastypie.readthedocs.org/en/latest/authentication_authorization.html#oauthauthentication), and scored second place in the Django Packages thunderdome (it got nearly 3x as many points!).
+Another tool to consider is [Django Rest Framework](https://django-rest-framework.readthedocs.org/), which is as good as django-tastypie but lacks the OAUTH support.</blockquote>
+<b>Back to the existing blog post...</b>

+A commonly used tool by [Djangonauts](https://djangopeople.com/) is [django-piston](https://bitbucket.org/jespern/django-piston/wiki/Home), which is designed to make building a [REST](https://en.wikipedia.org/wiki/REST) API easier.
+It even works with [Django](https://djangoproject.com/) forms to provide easily written PUT/POST validation, which should be pretty darn nice.
 Unfortunately,&nbsp;if you go with django-piston forms validation it doesn't accomodate the JSON (or XML or YAML) requests and if validation fails it responds in HTML.
-Even more unfortunate, making validation accept and return JSON with&nbsp;PUT/POST requests is not documented.<br /><br /><i>While one could argue that it is documented in the django-piston docstrings, in my opinion that is not sufficient.</i><br /><br />Fortunately while working on a project for <a href="https://www.revsys.com/">Revolution Systems</a> we worked out a solution:<br /><br />
+Even more unfortunate, making validation accept and return JSON with&nbsp;PUT/POST requests is not documented.

+<i>While one could argue that it is documented in the django-piston docstrings, in my opinion that is not sufficient.</i>

+Fortunately while working on a project for [Revolution Systems](https://www.revsys.com/) we worked out a solution:

 ```python
 """